Want a good comedy that takes a more realistic view on life?

 One of the best teacher characters I have seen in anime full stop and I hope to see more well crafted characters like her in anime.

-Super trap there is more I could say but unfortunately I have written too much already that is the problem when the cast is so good and the he is the male harem member lol.
+Super trap there is more I could say but unfortunately I have written too much already that is the problem when the cast is so good.
+He is the male harem member lol.

-Well there you have it, I should have probably written something about other characters like the otaku and Hikki's sister as well as Yuki sister as they were all very well done as well.
+Well there you have it, I should have probably written something about other characters like the otaku and Hikki's sister as well as Yuki's sister as they were all very well done as well.
 However its a review and not a book so I wrote about the characters who had the most impact on me.
-It is disappointing that this great series is beaten by far too many others on this site.Hikki is a much better main character than Maou Sadao from Hataraku Maou sama its just a shame that this series is ranked lower than it which makes me think a lot of people on this site must have very questionable tastes.
+It is disappointing that this great series is beaten by far too many others on this site it offers something so many slice of lifes are missing.

 I hope anyone else who watches/watched this enjoys/enjoyed it as much as I did.

 When this anime was first announced, I didn't know what to expect from it, exactly.
 Brains-Base is a studio that as of late has been doing superb romcoms (Tonari no Kaibutsu-kun) and vomit-inducing terrible reverse harems (Amnesia).

 More importantly, the ''loner protagonist'' theme is used more than it may seem at first, but often just as a schtick for comedic relief and/or an excuse for yet another average romance/school-life anime with a naïve pretension of being different.

 So, was that the case for Yahari?
 Absolutely not.

 Granted, the first episode gave me the impression of this being a more clever, mature version of the likes of Haganai (with the general premise, snarky humor and apparent character types), but by the end of it I found Yahari to be much closer to programs like NHK regarding its main focus, as well as character development and interactions.